LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 date: 2019-02-25 13:14:06 +0000

 ---
-## Why don’t I get audio notifications for incoming conversations?

-**Issue:** An agent is not getting audio notifications for incoming conversations.
+## Agent is not getting audio notifications for incoming conversations.

-#### Possible causes and solutions:
+### Cause

 1. In the agent work space in LiveEngage audio notification is muted.
-Go to your agent status bar and unmute sound, as shown in the image below.

    ![](/img/troubleshooting-agentworkspace.png)
 2. The agent’s browser is not set to “Play Sounds in Webpages”.

+### Solution:

+1. Firstly check your agent status bar and unmute sound, as per the image above
+2. If the agents browser is not set to “Play Sounds in Webpages”.
 The agent should turn audio on in their browser.

-   For Chrome browsers, see [Turn notifications on or off](https://support.google.com/chrome/answer/3220216?co=GENIE.Platform%3DDesktop&hl=en) in Google Chrome Help.
+3. For Chrome browsers, see [Turn notifications on or off](https://support.google.com/chrome/answer/3220216?co=GENIE.Platform%3DDesktop&hl=en) in Google Chrome Help.

-   For other browsers, search the browser’s Help for instructions on turning on audio.
+4. For other browsers, search the browser’s Help for instructions on turning on audio.

    For Internet Explorer, follow these steps: